These are some common tools used to work on this device. You might not need every tool for every procedure.

 Dual network cards (GSM and CDMA):

-- GSM only is safer, and can likely be on multiple accounts.
+- GSM cards are safer, and can typically be used on multiple accounts.
+These can be blocked with the IMEI as well.

 These machines support the Computrace Persistence Module.
 This can be a problem if the subscription was left on the machine itself before sale.
 It is important to check this before buying the machine.
 To do this, do the following: